jhu-dvrk/dvrk-readthedocs/docs/pages/configuration/overview.rst

 * **Kinematics**: These files are used by the :ref:`sawIntuititiveResearchKit<sawintuitiveresearchkit>` arm components.
 There is one file per arm type.
-They are shared accross systems and use the JSON file format.
+They are shared across systems and use the JSON file format.
 The format is defined in the *cisst* library *cisstRobot*, class ``robManipulator``.